Biggest Mistakes to Avoid When Redesigning Your Website

 Websites are the foundation of any business organization’s online presence.
-They are an essential asset to companies and they need to be updated and refurbished every couple of years.
+They are an essential company asset and must be updated and refurbished every two years.
 In most cases, business organizations redesign their websites because they simply don’t look that appealing anymore.
-Businesses need to maintain their brand presence online and the best way to do this is through a memorable website, meaning that it should be redesigned in regular intervals.
+Businesses need to maintain their brand presence online, and the best way to do this is through a memorable website, meaning that it should be redesigned regularly.

-On the other hand, there are businesses that want to change their business strategy and make it comprehensive by taking everything into account, including their websites.
-They want to adjust their website to their new strategy and this is why they perform a website redesign.
-By doing these things, businesses expect that they will be able to improve their brand influence online, and improve their bottom line, while making their website more functional overall.
+On the other hand, some businesses want to change their business strategy and make it comprehensive by considering everything, including their websites.
+They want to adjust their website to their new system, so they perform a website redesign.
+By doing these things, businesses expect that they will be able to improve their brand influence online and improve their bottom line while making their website more functional overall.

-However, if you are to achieve these things, you must learn to perform a redesign properly.
-If you make any mistakes during a website redesign you could end up with worse results than you had before and fixing this will cost you even more money and downtime.
-In order to help you do this properly, I have gathered a list of 10 biggest mistakes you should look to avoid if you want to do a redesign with the best results possible.
+However, you must learn to perform a redesign properly to achieve these things.
+If you make any mistakes during a website redesign, you could have worse results than before, and fixing this will cost you even more money and downtime.
+To help you do this correctly, I have gathered a list of the 10 biggest website mistakes you should avoid if you want to redesign with the best results possible.

-Not setting the right goals for redesigning of your website
+Not setting the right goals for redesigning your website

-Naturally, before you start fixing a problem, you need to find out what the problems are and see what is causing them.
-Without the right analysis and plan you won’t know where to start, what to solve, and how you want your website to end up after you redesigned it.
-Setting goals is essential towards creating your whole plan of redesign, what measures you will take and to what you will pay the most attention.
+Naturally, before you start fixing a problem, you need to find out what the issues are and see what is causing them.
+Without the proper analysis and plan, you won’t know where to start, what to solve, and how you want your website to end up after redesigning it.
+Setting goals is essential for creating your whole redesign plan, what measures you will take, and what you will pay the most attention to.

-If all of these things seem too complicated to you than it’s generally a good idea to find a website that looks something like you would want for your own, and through it, try to explain your web designer/develop what you want to accomplish.
+If all of these things seem too complicated to you, then it’s generally a good idea to find a website that looks like something you would want for your own, and through it, try to explain to your web designer/developer what you want to accomplish.

 Not analyzing your website

-It is impossible to determine goals and results you want to achieve without previously analyzing your website for crucial metrics.
-When you audit your website for analytics data and KPIs you will be able to understand all of your problems, missed opportunities, things that are working and things that aren’t.
-These things are quite valuable and they must be considered when creating a new design or structure of a website.
+It is one of the biggest web design mistakes that determine the goals and results without previously analyzing your website.
+When you audit your website for analytics data and KPIs, you will be able to understand all of your problems, missed opportunities, things that are working and things that aren’t.
+These things are pretty valuable and must be considered when creating a new design or structure of a website.

-You should also make sure to monitor these benchmarks once you’ve relaunched your site so that you immediately caught on and fix any new problems that might appear.
-With this information you can also see how your redesign has improved your site, so make sure that you ask for these metrics from whoever is redesigning your site.
+You should also monitor these benchmarks once you’ve relaunched your site so that you immediately catch on and fix any new problems that might appear.
+With this information, you can also see how your redesign has improved your site, so make sure that you ask for these metrics from whoever is redesigning a website.

 Setting a small budget

-If you already done a website redesign 4 years ago, you shouldn’t expect that you will get away with the same budget as you did that time.
-Especially if you are expecting a lot from your redesign.
-In the past things like online brochures were everything a website needed, but today there so many businesses that compete with each other and all of them try to deliver consumers amazing web applications and websites which have custom and advanced functionality.
+If you already did a website redesign 4 years ago, you shouldn’t expect you will get away with the same budget as you did that time, especially if you expect a lot from your redesign.
+In the past, things like online brochures were everything a website needed.
+Still, today there are so many businesses that compete with each other, and all of them try to deliver consumers fantastic web applications and websites with custom and advanced functionality.

-With some advanced functions such as content management systems and responsive design which are essential to providing great user experience and exceptional website functionality you simply cannot expect to pay the same amount as you did couple years ago.
-Modern websites need to be custom in order to be attractive, it’s simply a standard.
+With some advanced functions such as content management systems and responsive design, which are essential to providing excellent user experience and exceptional website functionality, you simply cannot expect to pay the same amount as you did a couple of years ago.
+Modern websites must be custom to be attractive; it’s merely a standard.

 Setting unrealistic deadlines

 It takes time to do a proper website redesign.
-There are multiple phases you must go through and they are usually: research, wire framing, content creation, changing design, development, and last but not list testing and reviewing your website.
-This can take up to three months, depending how wide your redesign is and you cannot afford to rush things.
+There are multiple phases you must go through, and they are usually: research, wireframing, content creation, changing design, development, and last but not least, testing and reviewing your website.
+Depending on how comprehensive your redesign is, this can take up to three months, and you cannot afford to rush things.

-People usually want to speed up the whole process because they are scared that they will lose their current clients.
-This is a total mistake, as it means you will have to cut corners, which will ultimately lead to subpar results your clients will not appreciate.
-This brings us to the next mistake.
+One of the common web design mistakes that designers usually make is that they go on speeding up the whole process because they fear losing their current clients.
+This is a total mistake, as it means you will have to cut corners, ultimately leading to subpar results your clients will not appreciate.
+This brings us to the following error.

 Not taking care of your clients during the redesign